The RPC Process¶

 The Python interpreter Elpy should use to run the RPC process.
 This defaults to

-"python", which should be correct for most cases, as a virtual env should make that the right interpreter.
+"python", which should be correct for most cases.

 Please do note that this is not an interactive interpreter, so do not set this to